 However, you’re not finished yet.
 Per the Screen Actors Guild, you have to process your payment through a compliant SAG payroll company.

 While there are many options, Wrapbook is the most affordable and intuitive payroll solutions on the market.
 Bringing entertainment payroll into the 21st century, paying actors has never been easier thanks to its sleek, easy-to-use app.

-Only charging half a percent of your gross wages, it’s SAG-approved and free to demo.
+Only charging half a percent of your gross wages, it’s SAG-compliant and free to demo.

 Case Study: A SAG Ultra Low Budget Production

 It can often feel like a guessing game to budget SAG-AFTRA payroll.
 That’s why we put together this example of how payroll would work on a SAG indie film with a budget less than $250,000, three actors, shot over the course of twenty shoot days (four working weeks).
 Going into the shoot, we can create a rough estimate:

 - SAG Agreement: Using the most current SAG contracts, we find that this production is classified as “Ultra Low Budget,” meaning actors must make $125 a day, based on 8 hours.
 As is industry-standard, our shoot days are going to be 12 hours long.
 SAG overtime is 1/10th hourly units for the first two hours after 8 hours.
 After that, it’s double.
 Assuming an actor works a 12 hour day–each actor would actually make $300 a day under this contract.
 For this shoot, one actor will work all 20 days, while the other two will only work 10 each.
 That makes our expected payroll: $12,000.